alainwolf/roll.urown.net/server/redis.rst

 not to use this feature.
 Instead one should run a dedicated instance of Redis with a single dedicated database for every application.

-Considering our list of applications above, we need four Redis instances, of which 3 are gonna to be replicated across three servers.
-A total of 10 instances to setup  across all servers.
+Considering our list of applications above, we need five Redis instances, of which four are gonna to be replicated across three servers.
+A total of 13 instances to setup across all servers.

 =========================== ============ ======== =================
 Application                 Instance     TCP Port Mode of Operation